Estimated reading time: 7 minutes

 The Difference Between LDL-C and LDL-P

-Thus, LDL-C is a surrogate measure that only provides an estimate of LDL levels.
-Studies indicate that the risk for atherosclerosis is more related to the number of LDL particles (LDL-P) than the total amount of cholesterol within these particles.
+Hence, LDL-C is a surrogate measure that only provides a very rough estimate of LDL particle concentration (LDL-P).
+Studies clearly indicate that the risk for atherosclerosis is more related to the number of LDL particles than the total amount of cholesterol within these particles (11).

-It is also important to remember that LDL particles carry other molecules than cholesterol.
-For example, triglycerides (TG) are also carried within LDL-particles.
-Similar to total cholesterol and LDL-C, there is an association between serum TG and the risk of cardiovascular disease.
-TG molecules are larger than cholesterol ester molecules.
+It is also important to remember that LDL particles carry other lipid molecules than cholesterol.
+For example, triglycerides (TG) are also carried within LDL particles.
+Similar to total cholesterol and LDL-C, there is an association between serum TG and the risk of cardiovascular disease (12).

-If the number of TG molecules in an LDL-particle is high, there will be less space for cholesterol molecules.
-Therefore, if triglycerides are high, it may take many more LDL particles to carry a given amount of cholesterol.
-Therefore high LDL particle count may be associated with small, cholesterol depleted, triglyceride rich particles.
-Research has shown that high levels of triglycerides are associated with small LDL particle size.
+If the number of TG molecules in an LDL particle is high, there will be less space for cholesterol molecules.
+Therefore, if TGs are high, it may take many more LDL particles to carry a given amount of cholesterol.
+Therefore high LDL particle count may be associated with small, cholesterol-depleted, triglyceride-rich particles.
+Research has shown that high levels of triglycerides are associated with small LDL particle sizes (13).

-Now, what does all this mean?
-It means that one person (person A) may have large cholesterol rich LDL particles, while another (person B) may have smaller cholesterol depleted particles.
+So, what does all this mean?
+It means that one person (person A) may have large cholesterol rich LDL particles, while another (person B) may have smaller cholesterol-depleted particles.
 These two persons may have the same LDL-C concentration.
-However, person B will have higher LDL particle number (LDL-P).
+However, person B will have a LDLP.
 Despite similar levels of LDL-C, person B is at higher risk four future cardiovascular events.
-Furthermore, person B will have more small LDL-particles.

 Discordance is when there is a difference between LDL-C and LDL-P. If LDL-C is high and LDL-P is low, there is discordance.
 If LDL-C is low and LDL-P is high, there is discordance.
 If both are low or both high, there is no discordance.